ROVRunners/RP-servo-/README.md

 # RP-servo-
-code to run a servo in python using a adafruit 16 channel servo driver
+code to run a servo in python using a adafruit 16 channel servo driver using I2C